Adam Liszt: Raising Franz Liszt

 At his house in Doborján, Liszt staged chamber concerts.
-When Franz was 5 and his musical genius revealed itself, when following his father's musical work, Liszt started to teach him music.
+When Franz was 5, Adam started to teach him music.
 When his fame grew, sponsors could finance private education in Vienna for the young Franz.
 Franz's father stayed close to his son throughout his travels to Vienna and Paris, where they settled in 1823.
-The purpose was to let Franz study at the famous Conservatoire de Paris, but Cherubini told them that foreigners weren't admitted.
+The purpose was to let Franz study at the famous Conservatoire de Paris, but Cherubini told them that foreigners were not admitted.
 (Long after this piece of unintentional satire, Liszt would always scorn the conservatoires and their products).
-So Liszt continued to teach his son, with a rigid schedule of practising Bach and other composers on the piano, with transposition of fugues and other daily technique improving exercises.
+So Liszt continued to teach his son, with a rigid schedule of practicing Bach and other composers on the piano, with transposition of fugues and other daily technique improving exercises.
 After resigning from the Esterhazys' service Liszt spent most of his time as the manager of his son's career, with tours in many European countries.
 Franz found his father's supervision quite demanding.
 (He may also have become the main breadwinner through giving lessons and concerts).
-Liszt was a skilful business manager.
+Liszt was a skillful business manager.
 It is possible that the father wanted the opportunities for his son that service with the Esterhazys had blocked for him.
 Liszt secured him lessons with Paer (composition), Salieri (singing) and, mainly, Czerny (piano).
 Liszt had known Czerny and Beethoven from his own musical days.
 Through Czerny, Liszt secured his son a meeting with Beethoven and Czerny seems to have persuaded his master to go to a concert where the young man was playing.
 Franz was devastated by his father's death and withdrew to a monastery for a time.
 His mother, Anna Lager came to look after him in Paris where she remained until her death in the 1860s.
 He soon became an established performer and teacher who was able to introduce Chopin to the musical world on his arrival in Paris in 1830.

 The elder Liszt was the main influence on Franz in his early years, as both teacher and manager.
 Franz's full musical maturity was reached after his father died, when he heard the works of such composers as Mendelssohn, Schubert and Schumann.
 The big influence on his performing style after his father's death came from his meetings with the forty-year-old Paganini.
-Though he always honoured the memory of Adam Liszt, who had been accused by the French gutter press of exploiting the child prodigy, he never visited his grave at Boulogne-sur-Mer.
+Though he always honored the memory of Adam Liszt, who had been accused by the French gutter press of exploiting the child prodigy, he never visited his grave at Boulogne-sur-Mer.

-The last time
+Death

 Liszt died in 1827 in Boulogne-sur-Mer at the age of 50 when Franz was 15 years old.
 The two were staying at a retreat centre for Franz to rest after a physician's order; however, the father became fatally ill with typhoid fever, died, and was buried there.
 Franz composed a funeral piece for his father's funeral service.